cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 docs_area: reference.security
 ---

-This pages provides a conceptual overview of Public Key Infrastructre (PKI) and Transport Layer Security (TLS), and details how to implement these critical dimensions of security using CockroachDB.
+This page provides a conceptual overview of Public Key Infrastructre (PKI) and Transport Layer Security (TLS), and details how to implement these critical dimensions of security using CockroachDB.

 ## What is Transport Layer Security (TLS)?